apple/axlearn/docs/04-infrastructure.md

 - A docker repo to pull the bastion container image from.
 - A single VM to run on.

-Please see [below](#control-flow-of-job-submission) for a high level diagram of the bastion job submission.
+Please see [below](#control-flow-of-job-submission) for a high-level diagram of the bastion job submission.

-The following sections guide you through setting up and launching a job via bastion.
+The following sections guide you through setting up and launching a job via Bastion.

 ### Pre-requisites

 We assume you have:
 1. Followed the [getting started setup](01-start.md#launching-training).
-2. A docker repo that can be accessed from bastion.
+2. A docker repo that can be accessed from Bastion.
 For the purposes of this doc, we assume this repo lives in [Artifact Registry](https://cloud.google.com/artifact-registry).

 We also assume you have "activated" a project config using `axlearn gcp config activate`.
 This is mainly a convenience so that you do not have to specify mundane flags like `--project` and `--zone` in every command.
 Please refer to the [CLI docs](03-cli.md) for more details.